CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/how-to-add-public-ip-to-virtual-machine.md

 ### Frequently Asked Questions

-**Q: What happens to my Public IP if I use the pause, power off or archive services in CenturyLink Cloud?**
+**Q: What happens to my Public IP if I use the pause, power off or archive services in Lumen Cloud?**

 A: Public IP addresses are static and using any of these features does not remove the public IP services from the server.
 The only time a public IP is removed from a server is a) when the server is deleted b) the customer removes the public IP in the GUI or API